-Diverse employers, from small businesses to global companies, in both the private and public sectors, will value the wide-ranging knowledge and skills that you will gain from this degree.
+Diverse employers, from small businesses to global companies, in both the private and public sectors, will value the wide-ranging knowledge and skills that you will gain from completing the third and final year of the BA (Hons) Global Management degree.

 You will be equipped to seek management trainee and junior management positions in areas such as commerce, manufacturing, finance, human resources and IT.

 Graduates planning to join their family business or start up their own business venture will benefit from the broad range of skills they acquire.

 We require a minimum overall average grade of 2.1 or equivalent in your previous undergraduate studies.
 Applicants must have previously completed 240 undergraduate credits.

 We require a minimum of three passes at GCE A Level at grade C or above, and five passes at GCSE/IGCSE level at grade C or above, including English and Maths.

 Other equivalent international qualifications as recommended by the National Academic Recognition Information Centre (NARIC) will be accepted; please contact us for further information.